andrewrlee/clj-noughts-and-crosses/README.md

   lein build-jar
 ```

-Start the game by running:
+Start the game in the terminal by running:

 ```
    java -jar target/uberjar/play-0.1.0-SNAPSHOT-standalone.jar